Lattice birth-and-death processes: Acknowledgement

 \section{Acknowledgement}

 The authors acknowledge the financial support of the DFG through the SFB 701 ``Spektrale Strukturen und Topologische Methoden in der Mathematik'' (Bielefeld University).
-Viktor Bezborodov is also thankful the the support of the DFG through the IRTG (IGK) 1132 ``Stochastics and Real World Models''.
-Viktor Bezborodov and Yuri Kondratiev would like to thank Errico Presutti for fruitful discussions during their visit to L'Aquila.
+V.B. is also thankful the the support of the DFG through the IRTG (IGK) 1132 ``Stochastics and Real World Models''.
+V.B. and Y.K. would like to thank Errico Presutti for the discussions during their visit to L'Aquila.